The dog days of summer have arrived — but Oura members aren’t letting the heat and humidity slow them down.

 There is a downside to hitting the road, however: The transportation-related tags and Hotel tended to have detrimental effects on members’ HRV, resting heart rates, and Sleep Scores.

 No need to call off your well-deserved trip, though — a relaxing vacation can help these metrics recover.
 “Vacation is less one-sided, as we have quite a few people with significant effect in one direction and many people with significant effect in the other,” Beuchat notes.

 Nicolas Beuchat is a Senior Data Scientist at Oura.
 He is from Lausanne, Switzerland.
 He has a background in bioengineering and bioinformatics from EPFL and Harvard Medical School where he studied motor adaptation and motor learning.
 Prior to joining Oura, Nicolas worked in a wide range of industries, from financial institutions, logistics, and most recently as a co-founder of a real estate tech startup.

-* For these analyses, Oura’s science team looked at member data for the summer, defined here as June through September.
+* For these analyses, Oura’s science team looked at member data from summer 2022, defined here as June through September.
 The activities analysis selected activities with high enough participating to draw conclusions, and excluded the “other” category.
 Data was collected from a selection of northern hemisphere countries around the world, but excluded a number of southern U.S. states that experience less seasonal deviations (Alabama, Arizona, Arkansas, California, Florida, Georgia, Hawaii, Louisiana, Mississippi, Oklahoma, South Carolina, Texas).